borntofrappe/game-development/01 Flappy Bird/Flappy Bird 3/README.md

 end
 ```

-`dy` is used to change the vertical coordinate the matching coordinate.
+`dy` is used to change the vertical coordinate.

 ```lua
 function Bird:update(dt)